-Oslo sits at the crest of a 100km long inlet of water, known as the Oslofjorden or Oslo Fjord.
+Norways capital city sits at the crest of a 100km long inlet of water, known as the Oslo Fjord.
 One of the busiest waterways in Europe, this narrow wedge connects Oslo to the North Sea.
-Dotted with many tiny islands, lighthouses, summer houses and stunning scenery the Oslo Fjord is definitely a must see if you are visiting Norways capital.
+Dotted with picture perfect tiny islands, lighthouses, colourful summer houses and stunning scenery the Oslo Fjord is definitely a must see if you are visiting!

 We made our way down to the pier and eagerly awaited the arrival of our boat.
 It’s worth noting that if you pay for the tour at the visitors centre you have to go to the Båtservice ticket office on the pier to get your actual tickets.

 As the boat arrived I was so excited to see that it was a beautiful wooden ship.
 What better way to see the Fjord!
 We stepped abroad our ship “Helena” and found a comfy seat.

 Now I know what you’re thinking, a boat tour in Oslo……in winter!
 Fear not, there are plenty of blankets and sheepskins provided.
 The sides of the ship are covered with transparent plastic sheeting, although there are areas that are completely open to the elements so I recommend that you wear your winter woolies.
 The boat does have areas you can shelter if you get too cold.

 We sailed off into the Fjord under the shadow of the grand Akershus Fortess and with the winter sun low in the sky.
 First up was the bay that is home to the Oslo Opera House, We cruised past one of the mighty ferries that makes the Norway to Denmark journey.
 Our skipper treated us to some history about the Opera House and the surrounding buildings.
 There is alot of building work taking place around this area due to the construction of the new Munch Museum.